We recognise our responsibilities and the potential impact our business has on the local community and the environment where we all live and work.

 We also believe in the importance of engaging with the needs of our local and wider community by using our personal skills and interests, time and financial resources.

-Each year we choose one or two charities, from a list nominated by employees, on which to focus our fundraising and volunteering activities.
-In 2019 we are supporting Fitzrovia Youth in Action (FYA).
+We choose one or two charities, from a list nominated by employees, on which to focus our fundraising and volunteering activities.
+In 2022 our staff, by a majority vote cast in a poll, decided that our chosen charity would be Reach Out 2 Kids (ROK).

 FYA was selected as a charity partner: